 Taking a new loan to repay an old one is a financial blunder that can ruin your financial state for a long time to come.
 Multiple loans are expensive and bring you closer to a debt trap.

-Now that you know what financial decisions to avoid, know that debt is not evil.
-Taking up necessary debts at the right time, when you can repay – may also be a stepping stone towards financial success.
-Debts such as home loans or student loans help you build a better life.
-However, excessive debt may adversely affect your personal life and mental health.
-So, avoid falling into a debt trap and curb your expenses when there is still time.
-Look out for the warning signs of debt problems listed above and if you find yourself in a debt trap, seek professional help.
+Now that you know what financial decisions to avoid, you know that debt isn’t bad.
+Taking out the right debt while it can be repaid can be a stepping stone to financial success.
+Debt, whether it’s a mortgage or a student loan, can help you build a better life.
+But excessive debt can affect your personal life and mental health.
+So avoid falling into the debt trap and control your expenses while you still have time.
+Watch out for the warning signs of debt problems listed above and seek professional help if you find yourself in debt.